-Revenues and Expenses The District's revenues for the years ended September 30, 2024, and September 30, 2023 were \$8,834,755 and \$9,160,525 respectively.
-Total revenues decreased 3.6% year over year.
-The District's expenses for the years ended September 30, 2024, and September 30, 2023, were \$11,014,562 and \$16,105,453 respectively.
-The decrease in expense was related primarily to a decrease in general government and interest on long-term debt.
+Revenues and Expenses The District's revenues for the years ended September 30, 2024, and September 30, 2023 were \$4,458,164 and \$4,115,371 respectively.
+The increase in revenue is primarily due to a significantly higher amount of charges for services for fiscal year 2024.
+The District's expenses for the years ended September 30, 2024, and September 30, 2023, were \$3,889,217 and \$4,330,776 respectively.
+The decrease in expense was related primarily to a decrease in physical environment, interest on long-term debt and general government.

 Revenues include special assessment proceeds for maintenance and debt service, and investment earnings on cash balances held during the year.
-Charges for services totaled \$7,944,313 in Fiscal Year 2024, a decrease of \$287,134 compared to the prior year.
-The fiscal year 2024 maintenance assessments increased by 15% and was approved by the Board through the budget process.
-The debt service assessments decreased.
+Charges for services totaled \$4,094,639 in Fiscal Year 2024, an increase of \$763,977 compared to the prior year.
+The fiscal year 2024 maintenance assessments increased 25% from prior year while the debt service assessments decreased.
 This portion of the special assessments will continue to decrease each year as bond assessments are paid.
-Investment income increased by \$239,230 primarily due to more favorable market conditions compared to prior year.
+Investment income of \$309,347 increased over the prior year.

-Expenses Total expenses decreased \$5,090,891 or 32.0% in fiscal year 2024 compared to fiscal year 2023.
-General government expenses decreased \$4,711,413.
-The decrease in expenses were from the non-recurring refinancing costs of the Phase II bond that occurred in Fiscal Year 2023.
-Physical environment expenses increased by \$261,106 over the prior.
-Transportation expense, including costs related to electric utility for the District's street lighting, increased \$23,705 over prior year.
-In 2024, interest on long-term debt decreased \$673,710 compared to 2023.
-Depreciation expense increased \$9,421 over prior year.
+Expenses General government expenses decreased by \$4,685 in fiscal year 2024 compared to fiscal year 2023.
+Physical environment expenses, including landscaping, irrigation, utilities and maintenance costs, decreased \$511,951, as compared to the prior fiscal year.
+Transportation expense, including costs related to electric utility for the District's street lighting, increased \$863 over prior year In 2024, interest expense decreased \$16,381 and depreciation expense was recorded in the amount of \$1,138,931.
+Total expenses decreased \$441,559 year over year.

-Financial Analysis of the Government's Funds
+Financial Analysis Of The Government's Funds